Stay Safe During a Tornado: A Guide for Professionals

 • Storm Shelters: If possible, install a storm shelter on your property.
 These shelters are designed to withstand even the most powerful tornadoes and provide the highest level of protection.

-During a Tornado: How to Stay Safe
+During a Tornado: How to Seek Safe Shelter Immediately

 1. Immediate Action: Responding to a Tornado Warning

 • Heed Warnings Promptly: A tornado warning means a tornado has been sighted or indicated by weather radar.
 Take it seriously and move to your designated safe shelter immediately.
+Pay attention to emergency alerts for real-time updates and instructions.

 • In Your Home: If you have a basement or storm shelter, go there immediately.
 If not, move to your pre-identified interior room on the lowest level of your home.
 Use mattresses, heavy blankets, or pillows to protect yourself from debris.